-Data from a variety of studies shows that customer centricity improves financial performance and provides a competitive advantage:
+Data from a variety of studies show that customer centricity improves financial performance and provides a competitive advantage:

-- Seven out of 10 U.S. consumers say they’ve spent more money to do business with a company that delivers great service.
+Seven of 10 U.S. consumers say they've spent more money to do business with a company that delivers excellent service.

-- It is anywhere from five to 25 times more expensive to acquire a new customer than it is to keep a current one.
+It is anywhere from five to 25 times more expensive to acquire a new customer than to keep a current one.

 The ROI of creating an outstanding customer experience more than pays for itself.

-Now that we’ve covered the why, let’s take a look at the how.
+Now that we've covered the why, let's look at the how.
 Here are six strategies for building a customer-centric company and creating lasting, loyal relationships with your customers.

 1. Invest in customer service

-Customer-centric companies don’t see customer support as a cost of doing business; rather, it’s thought of as a revenue generator.
+Customer-centric companies don't see customer support as a cost of doing business; instead, it's a revenue generator.
 Their support teams are the driving force behind company growth.

 Your support team is closest to your customers.
 They're talking to customers every day and helping them achieve their goals.
 There's no better team to undergird everything you do and every decision you make as a company.

-Building a customer-centric company requires that you invest significant time and resources in your support team so that they’re not always just fighting to empty a queue.
+Building a customer-centric company requires you to invest significant time and resources in your support team so they're not always just fighting to empty a queue.
 That means prioritizing:

-- Staffing so that people can spend 20%-40% of their time outside of the queue.
+Staffing so that people can spend 20% to 40% of their time outside the queue.